ibm-cloud-docs/containers/lb.md

 ## Setting up an NLB 1.0 in a single-zone cluster
 {: #lb_config}

-**Before you begin**:
+### Before you begin
+{: #lb_config_prereqs}

 * You must have an available portable public or private IP address to assign to the network load balancer (NLB) service.
 For more information, see [Configuring subnets for clusters](/docs/containers?topic=containers-subnets).
 * Ensure you have the [**Writer** or **Manager** {{site.data.keyword.cloud_notm}} IAM service access role](/docs/containers?topic=containers-iam-platform-access-roles) for the `default` namespace.

 * When cluster nodes are reloaded or when a cluster master update includes a new `keepalived` image,  the load balancer virtual IP is moved to the network interface of a new node.
 When this occurs, any long-lasting connections to your load balancer must be re-established.
 Consider including retry logic in your application so that attempts to re-establish the connection are made quickly.

 To create an NLB 1.0 service in a single-zone cluster:

 1. [Deploy your app to the cluster](/docs/containers?topic=containers-deploy_app#app_cli).
-Ensure that you add a label to your deployment in the metadata section of your configuration file.
-This label is needed to identify all pods where your app runs so that they are in the load balancing.
+Ensure that you add a label in the metadata section of your deployment configuration file.
+This custom label identifies all pods where your app runs to include them in the load balancing.
 2. Create a load balancer service for the app that you want to expose to the public internet or a private network.
     1. Create a service configuration file that is named, for example, `myloadbalancer.yaml`.